Nash County Health Department confirms additional COVID-19 related death

 NASHVILLE, N.C.
-(WNCT) The Nash County Health Department is reporting the forty-fourth COVID-19 associated death in Nash County.
+(WNCT) The Nash County Health Department is reporting the forty-ninth COVID-19 associated death in Nash County.

-The male patient, in his late 90’s, with underlying health conditions died on September 26, 2020, from complications associated with the virus.
+The female patient, in her late 80s, with underlying health conditions died on October 3, 2020, from complications associated with the virus.

 To protect the family’s privacy, no further information will be released.